marian-babik/netTelD/README.md

 Daemon which implements netTel as described in : https://docs.google.com/presentation/d/1uqVGDOPo5-3Nh-RG8vp5PKpKqlQo2ZMNAimxqwf6bs0/edit#slide=id.g1781e444bf_0_10

-Currently and without optimization the script is able to process about 19~23 messages per second.
+Currently and without optimization the script is able to process about 19~23 messages per second on a low end system.
 That is about twice as much as the message bus (ActiveMQ) currently feeds as raw data.
+On our production system the script is able to processes about 30~35 messages per second.

 ### Usage:
 * start: systemctl stop netTelD.service
 * stop: systemctl stop netTelD.service
 * status: systemctl status netTelD.service
-* alternativley you can start it directly as a daemon from the executable:
+* alternatively you can start it directly as a daemon from the executable:
   * start: ./netTel.py start
   * etc.